5 Best Commodity ETFs to Buy Now

 And – as its name indicates – this ETF avoids the dreaded K-1 tax forms that many investors and accountants loathe deciphering and instead adheres to standard capital gains rules.

 Fossil fuels lead the portfolio, with gasoline and various crude oil contracts representing almost half of all assets at present.
-That's in large part because these energy commodities are the most liquid and popular products out there and represent a big chunk of the future market in general.
+That's in large part because these energy commodities are the most liquid and popular products out there and represent a big chunk of the futures market in general.

 But you'll also see sizable holdings in gold, copper, wheat and zinc to round out this reasonably diversified commodity ETF.